 Are There Better Singer Machines?

 The score for the Featherweight is not particularly high and we have reviewed other Singer machines that have higher scores.
-Following are the top rated Singer Machines on our site:
+Consider the following Singer units that have high ratings and are widely available.

 |Model||Avg Consumer Rating|